...Highlights: manta rays, schooling fish & big pelagics...

-Along the remote cliff edges that form the southern coastline of Nusa Penida is a dive site called Manta Point.
+Along the remote cliff edges that form the southern coastline of Nusa Penida is a site called Manta Point.
 Here the sea is quite shallow, cool and can have strong surge.
 The water is often quite murky too due to the plankton which attracts mantas, often in small groups.
-The manta rays come here to feed and often stay for quite a while, seemingly oblivious to the attentions of observant divers.
+The manta rays come here to feed and often stay for quite a while, seemingly oblivious to the attentions of observant scuba divers.
 If you give them space then you can watch them circling about for most of the dive in depths ranging from 18 metres up to the surface.

-Blue Point, or Jack Point, offers an excellent snorkelling destination on Nusa Penida and interesting shallow dives which can be enjoyed by divers of all levels of experience.
+Blue Point, or Jack Point, offers an excellent snorkelling destination on Nusa Penida and interesting shallow sites which can be enjoyed by divers of all levels of experience.
 If you descend below 12 metres however, the currents become strong and more experienced divers can enjoy a great ride over unusual corals.

-Keep an eye to the deep water as sunfish and white-tip and black-tip reef sharks are regular visitors to this Nusa Penida dive site.
+Keep an eye to the deep water as sunfish and white-tip and black-tip reef sharks are regular visitors to this dive site.
 Given the possibility of strong currents it is a good idea to have your own safety sausage and a signalling device for attracting attention at the surface.
 Expect to encounter chilly thermoclines in the deeper water.

 Diving conditions around Nusa Lembongan Island and in the Nusa Penida MPA can vary.
-While there are plenty of dive sites which, at the right time, can be perfectly suitable for the less experienced divers, those who actively seek strong current will not be disappointed.
+While there are plenty of locations which, at the right time, can be perfectly suitable for the less experienced divers, those who actively seek strong current will not be disappointed.
 The currents can usually be predicted from the tide tables but at certain sites they can increase (sometimes reaching 5 knots), decrease or shift direction with no advance notice, and may also vary dramatically with depth.

 All divers should be aware that the upwellings from the deep water south of Bali, which keep visibility here clear, can also make the water rather cold so you may wish to pack your scuba gear accordingly.

-Nusa Lembongan & Nusa Penida Reef Basics: Sunfish and pelagic encounters
+Reef Summary: Sunfish and pelagic encounters

 Depth: 8 - 40m